Home Homelab Optimized GitLab Omnibus with Runner and TLS

 • Certbot runs first to ensure your SSL certificates exist in ./appdata/certbot.

-• Traefik starts listening on ports 80 and 443.
+• Traefik starts listening on ports 80 and 443, but will need rebooted to find the certificates.

 • GitLab begins its boot sequence.